Hello friend..

 My formal training has been in Zen, Mahamudra and Dzogchen, from the Mahayana (Japanese, Korean and Tibetan) traditions, Vipassana and early buddhist studies from the Theravada traditions, and Vedanta from the Hindu traditions.

-— Chris Luard
+— Christopher Luard CMT-P, CCTP-ll

 Why Meditation and Mindfulness?